 To do so the visitor returns to the Home page and uses the upper search function titled “Matchcover Search.”

 The white box on the right below the title “Matchcover Search” allows the visitor to search by category, topic or description.
 The white box has the word “Bar/Cocktail Lounge” as a default plus a down arrow.
 Click on the down arrow and scroll down to see all the parameters that can be searched upon.
-There are nearly 100 categories listed.
+There are nearly 80 categories listed.
 The choices are grouped and include the business types (e.g., “Lodging” or “Restaurant”), or categories of the matchcover (e.g., “Full Length” or “Girlie”) or interesting old manufacturers (e.g., “Old Manumarks”).
 (A “manumark” is a fancy way of saying the name of the company that manufactured the matchbook.)
 Clicking on any category and then clicking “Search” brings up those matchcovers in the database that are included in that category.
-Also note that many categories are indented sub-categories so that you can search within a major category and then perhaps later a more specific sub-category.
-For example, searching for “Lodging” brings up almost 1200 matchcover images but drilling down to focus on just one type of lodging, say “Cabins,” displays only about 50 matchcover images.
+Also note that many categories are indented sub-categories so that you can search within a major category and then perhaps later search within a more specific sub-category.
+For example, searching for “Lodging” brings up over 3500 matchcover images but drilling down to focus on just one type of lodging, say “Cabins,” displays only about 120 matchcover images.
 The best way to appreciate the power of sorting this database into multiple virtual collection categories is to explore it on your own.

 KEYWORD SEARCH